 \textit{2) DES-Accelerated Domain-Adapted Genetic Algorithm:}

-To efficiently navigate the constrained topology search space and accelerate convergence, we develop a domain-adapted genetic algorithm that integrates a fast DES engine driven by the reduced DAG $\mathcal{D}$ for rapid iteration time evaluation, alongside a topology repair mechanism utilizing the capacity upper bounds $\bar{X}$ to restore the physical feasibility of invalid offspring.
+To efficiently navigate the search space and accelerate convergence, we develop a domain-adapted genetic algorithm that integrates a fast DES engine driven by the reduced DAG $\mathcal{D}$ for rapid iteration time evaluation, alongside a topology repair mechanism that uses the capacity upper bounds $\bar{X}$ to restore the physical feasibility of invalid offspring.
 As illustrated in Alg.~\ref{alg_domain_adapted_genetic}, after initializing a population of feasible topologies strictly bounded by physical port limits $U$ and capacity bounds $\bar{X}$ (Line 1, detailed in Alg.~\ref{alg_feasible_random_init} in Appendix \ref{app_ga_subroutines}), iteration time (fitness) is evaluated in parallel via the DAG-aware DES (Line 2), where the total allocated optical circuits can serve as a secondary fitness.
-Notably, this DES evaluation can also be accelerated by exploiting the isomorphism and independence of DP replicas to reduce the scale of the simulated task.
-Following standard crossover and mutation (Lines 7-8), the $\text{RepairTopo}$ function (Alg.~\ref{alg_repair_topo} in Appendix \ref{app_ga_subroutines}) calibrates the child's optical circuits to restore compliance with $U$ and $\bar{X}$ (Line 9).
-Unrepairable children are replaced by newly generated feasible configurations to maintain population diversity (Lines 10-11).
-The remaining steps follow a standard genetic algorithm framework to update the population and track the global optimal logical topology $X^*$.
-Collectively, Alg.~\ref{alg_domain_adapted_genetic} ensures an efficient convergence toward optimal, physically deployable logical topologies.
+Notably, this DES evaluation can also be accelerated by exploiting the isomorphism and independence of DP replicas to reduce the scale of the simulated task set.
+Following standard selection, crossover, and mutation operations (Lines 7--8), the $\text{RepairTopo}$ function (Alg.~\ref{alg_repair_topo} in Appendix \ref{app_ga_subroutines}) calibrates the child's optical circuits to restore compliance with $U$ and $\bar{X}$ (Line 9).
+Unrepairable children are replaced by newly generated feasible configurations to maintain population diversity (Lines 10--11).
+The remaining steps follow a standard genetic algorithm framework to update the population and track the globally optimal logical topology $X^*$.
+Collectively, Alg.~\ref{alg_domain_adapted_genetic} ensures efficient convergence toward optimal logical topologies within tens of seconds.